WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 Currently, the extrusion is performed in a cone-shaped pattern.
 The cone is defined by the following properties:

-- The opening angle of the cone
+- The opening angle of the cone (opening angle)
-- The length of the cone
+- The length of the cone (maximum distance)
-- The number of extruded particles in the cone
+- The number of extruded particles in the cone (number of rays)

 .. image:: images/cone_shape.png
     :width: 60%